Culture of Tunisia: Cultural diversity

+History

 Tunisia's cultural life dates to prehistoric times, as illustrated by dolmens near Bou Salem and rock carvings of the Tunisian Sahara.
 The Hermaïon of El Guettar, discovered near the city of El Guettar in the south, is the oldest extant religious display discovered.

 The dawning era of Tunisian cultural history was shaped by Carthaginian influences including Phoenician, Greek.
 There is much evidence of Phoenician and western artwork and glass work found in Punic tombs, notably in masks which the Phoenician used to drive out evil spirits or demons of death with their decorations, such as the lotus motifs found on many objects or in the artistic design buildings.
 The paintings and sculptures of the lids of sarcophagi from the necropolis of Carthage and El Alia, the architecture of the mausoleum of Dougga are characterized by the combined influence of Greece and Egypt.
 In addition, we find a trace of Hellenic influences overlapping Roman and Punic culture.
 In sculpture found in Tunisia, there has been a distinct, almost symbolic evolution towards a style which is a representative, idealized perfection of a body, state, etc. Greek pottery is also emulated, and it is a fact that potters from Greece were employed to produce objects in Carthage.

 The works of Roman Tunisia do not differ greatly from those of Europe.
 Among those handed down to us are Thuburbo Majus, Gigthis, the amphitheater of El Jem, the capital of Dougga, the Baths of Antoninus at Carthage and the Triumphal Arch of Caracalla.
 Subsequently, when Christianity was founded in Carthage, numerous monuments were erected.
 The Church in Africa, having been illustrated with famous martyrs such as St. Cyprian of Carthage or bishops as Saint Augustin d'Hippone, grew quickly in prestige.
 Many Christian monuments are erected including the catacombs of Sousse or the Makthar baptistery.
 Basilicas in multiple aisles, like St. Cyprian, were built based on the Syrian influences.
 However, the Church suffered persecution under a long reign of the Vandals who confiscated some of its properties.
 The arrival of the Byzantines lead to the disappearance of the latter and the restoration of a dense network of Orthodox bishops.
 During this period, many hills were crowned with Byzantine fortifications, such as in Kélibia.